 Awesome non-beach activities on Oahu

 Now remember, these are our NON-BEACH activities on Oahu, not our guide to snorkeling and lounging in the sun.
 If you think there’s a non-beach activity that’s a must that we didn’t do or mention, please let us know in the comments or send us a note.
+And remember, besides our suggestions, there are tons of free or cheap things to do on Oahu.

 1. Exploring the mountain jungles of the Waimea Valley